Nemin32/Nemin32.github.io/other/_posts/2020-02-06-swinterview.md

 >Even if it is a standard "boss fight" mechanic.

 **Nemin:**
-I gotta say, I didn't realize that :sweat_smile:
+I gotta say, I didn't realize that.

 > **David Fried:**
 >Yeah, which is... problematic.